Mosquito Nets Could Be Used For Hernia Repair: Study

 Researchers at the Karolinska Institute and Makerere University in the Ugandan capital Kampala conducted a randomised surgical trial comparing sterilised mosquito nets, costing as little as $1, with the regular and more expensive mesh usually used in hernia operations.

-Some 300 adult males from rural eastern Uganda were randomly assigned to receive one or the other type of surgical reinforcement by surgeons at the Kamuli Mission Hospital.
+Some 300 adult males from rural eastern Uganda were randomly assigned to receive one or the other type of surgical reinforcement by rhinoplasty surgeon at the Kamuli Mission Hospital.
 The participants were then monitored for one year.

 The results showed no significant differences between the groups, and just one patient in the mosquito-net group had a recurrence.